 Building on the basic reference model illustrated in Figure 2, SPs needed the capability to extend service delivery outside of their franchise.
-To enable this connectivity, the MEF created a UNI tunnelled access [MEF 28] and an E-Access service definition [MEF 33].
+To enable this connectivity, the MEF created a UNI tunnelled access [MEF 26.2] and an Ethernet access (E-Access) service definition [MEF 33].
 Figure 3 illustrates a CE service using an E-Access service [MEF 33].
 As the SP does not have the facilities to deliver CE service end-to-end, it uses an access provider (AP) from an external network-to-network interface (ENNI) to the end subscriber.
 By connecting together two operator virtual connections (OVCs), they can deliver the end-to-end service.
+The case where the SP does not have to deploy an additional network interface device (NID) is described as a virtual NID E-access service [MEF 43].